deshuijia-lab/Single-cell-RNA-sequencing-of-SCLC/README.md

 # Single-cell-and-spatial-transcriptomic-analysis-of-SCLC
 This repository contains the code used to process and visualize single-cell RNA sequencing (scRNA-seq) and Xenium spatial transcriptomic data for the study by Pan et al., "MYC drives neuroendocrine transformation of adenocarcinoma into RB1-proficient small cell lung cancer."
-In this work, scRNA-seq was performed using the 10x Genomics Chromium platform on both human small cell lung cancer (SCLC) samples and primary lung tumors from KPM mice, and Xenium spatial transcriptomics was performed on human combined SCLC/LUAD tumor sections.
+In this work, scRNA-seq was performed using the 10x Genomics Chromium platform on 7 human small cell lung cancer (SCLC) samples and 2 primary lung tumors from KPM mice, and Xenium spatial transcriptomics was performed on 7 human combined SCLC/LUAD and 1 human transformed SCLC tumor sections.
 The code supports key analyses including scRNA-seq quality control, cell type annotation and proportion analysis, transcription factor activity analysis, and pseudotime trajectory reconstruction, as well as Xenium-based spatial cell-type annotation, epithelial lineage subtyping, and single-molecule-resolution transcript mapping.

 # Contents of repository